FederatedAI/FedLCM/doc/Site_Portal_In_FedLCM_Configuration_Guide.md

 </div>

 ## Configure Site Information
 Firstly, log in with the credentials.
 If we didn't change such settings during the cluster deployment, the default credentials are `Admin:admin` and `User:user`.
 And the first thing we need to do after login is to configure this site on the "Site Configuration" page.

+Starting from v0.2.0 release, FedLCM will try to automatically configure the site information and register the site to the FML manager.
+Sometimes this automatic process may fail, and we need to manually configure the site ourselves, as shown below.
+If the Site Portal is already configured, you can skip this section and move on to the next one.

 For site 1 in this example, we input the settings as in below example:

 <div style="text-align:center">
 <img src="images/portal-site-configuration.png"  alt="" width="936"/>